 Below floor slide-out mechanism consists of a track welded to a frame cross member, matching with a gear on drive shaft assembly.
 Motor and gear box are mounted on a ram attached to bracket, to move room in or out Operation is identical on both systems.
 As motor turns, a ram moves the gear on the track.
-A cross shaft, front to rear ram connects the second ram, moving the opposite end of slide.
+A cross shaft, front to rear ram connects the second ram, moving the opposite end of slide, may be inside of main rail or just outside.
 Mechanism operates the same, flush or standard floor.

-ABOVE FLOOR SLIDE-OUT (ALL BRANDS AND TYPES)
+ABOVE FLOOR SLIDE OUT (ALL BRANDS AND TYPES)